wjmint/Desuto_bot/README.md

 # Desuto_bot
 changed the translation engine of twichTransFree

-also, it is the beta version! you can only use English, Korean, Japanese now! when I understand how to scrap, I will fix that problem!
+also, it is still beta version! you can only use English, Korean, Japanese now! when I understand how to scrap, I will fix that problem!

 # USAGE